teohxuen/ef2264-g4/README.md

 ### Code Defines:
 - `#define BINARY_WRITE` writes in Binary format to the file.
-Without `#define BINARY_WRITE` it will write to the file in formatted text values.
+If `#define BINARY_WRITE` is commented out, it will write to the file in formatted text values.
 - `#define DEBUG_PRINT` prints the value of the sensor every time.
-Without `#define DEBUG_PRINT` it will only print the time difference between readings.
+If `#define DEBUG_PRINT` is commented out, it will only print the time difference between readings.

 ### Current Features:
 - Read Data from Sensors